Philippians

 – Final Greetings and Closing Philippians 4:21-23

 Historical Context.
 Philippi was a major city in Macedonia in the first century.
 Acts 16 records how Paul was directed to Macedonia.
 First, he was “forbidden of the Holy Ghost to preach the word in Asia”, and then “they assayed to go into Bithynia: but the Spirit suffered them not”, and finally, “a vision appeared to Paul in the night; There stood a man of Macedonia, and prayed him, saying, Come over into Macedonia, and help us” (Acts 16:6-7, 9).
 God was leading Paul to open a new frontier of the gospel in the West, and Paul obeyed.
 The work began in Philippi which was “the chief city of that part of Macedonia” (Acts 16:12).
 Paul started by preaching by a river to those who were believing Jews or proselytes in that region.
 Lydia, a seller of purple cloth, believed the gospel and was baptized.
 But it was not without opposition from the enemy.
 Paul then cast out a demon from a possessed woman who was enslaved to a couple of men that were profiting from her abilities.
 Her masters were furious with Paul and Silas, and dragged them before the magistrates where they were accused, beaten with many stripes, cast into prison, and held in the stocks.
 Then unfolded the well known story of the Philippian jail, the midnight praises of Paul and Silas, the earthquake, the conversion of the jailor, etc. The house of Lydia and others converted at that time, including the jailor and his family, were the beginning of the work of God in that place.
 The assemblies of Macedonia were noted in 2 Corinthians as being poor, and yet generous with what they had.
 This was in contrast with the wealthy Corinthians to the south.
 Who were the assemblies of Macedonia?
 Philippi, Amphipolis, Apollonia, Thessalonica, and Berea were all cities of Macedonia, and we know there were assemblies in at least Philippi and Thessalonica, and believers in Berea.
 If anyone had an excuse not to give it would be the Macedonians, because they were in “a great trial of affliction” and “deep poverty” (2 Cor.
 8:2).
 They gave out of the riches of their liberality, not out of the greatness of their resources.
 The epistle to the Philippians was written from Rome where Paul was under arrest; therefore it is one of the so called “prison” epistles, along with Ephesians, Colossians, and Philemon.
 In the epistle to the Philippians, Paul thanks the saints in Philippi for their generosity.
 They were an assembly that that had partnered with Paul in the work of the gospel.
 Their “fellowship in the gospel” (Phil.
 1:5) was that of supporting the apostle Paul in his missionary labors.
 This was a work they were engaged in from the moment they were converted up to the time of Paul’s writing the epistle.
-It was generally a happy assembly, where the brethren were going on well together.
-Perhaps the greatest threat to the assembly in Philippi was a lack of unity, manifested by a disagreement between two sisters.
+It was a relatively healthy assembly, but the one major threat to them was a lack of unity, manifested by a disagreement between two sisters.

 Reasons for Philippians.
 The epistle to the Philippians was written as a letter of acknowledgment by Paul for the fellowship which the Philippians had sent to him to aid in his missionary efforts (Phil.
 1:5; 4:14-17), a gift which was carried to him by a local brother named Epaphroditus.
 The letter was written by Paul and sent back to Philippi with Epaphroditus.
 Secondly, as it often happens with letters of acknowledgment, Paul takes the opportunity to give the Philippians an update on his state, especially regarding his imprisonment at Rome, and how God was using that to further the work of the gospel.
 Paul reveals his own personal feelings and motives in Philippians more than in any other epistle.
 He lets them know how he is feeling about his likely martyrdom; i.e. a desire to depart and be with Christ, but at the same time a desire to stay for the blessing of the saints.
 A third reason for the epistle is to warn the saints of the dangers that faced them.
 Paul addressed one danger from without, and one from within.
 He warns the saints in ch.3 to “beware of dogs, beware of evil workers, beware of the concision”.
 This is a reference to the Judaising teachers that were constantly seeking to get the saints onto the ground of the law, or mix Judaism and Christianity.
 The second danger had to do with disunity in the assembly.
 Two sisters, Euodias and Syntyche, had a disagreement.
 In ch.4 Paul exhorts them to be “of the same mind in the Lord”, and in ch.2 he explains how to do that; “let this mind be in you, which was also in Christ Jesus, etc.” A fourth reason for the epistle is to encourage the saints.
 Joy or rejoicing is mentioned fifteen times in the epistle!
 The news of Paul’s imprisonment would naturally tend to discourage the saints, and so Paul writes to encourage them.
 This shows that, even in the most difficult circumstances, the Christian has every reason to rejoice!
 To summarize, the epistle was written: (1) to thank the Philippians for fellowship, (2) to update the saints regarding Paul’s state and God’s work in the gospel, (3) to warn the saints of the dangers facing them from without and within, and (4) to encourage their hearts in the face of adversity.